Bino26/GestCantineADA/README.md

     mvn spring-boot:run
     ```

-5. Open your browser and access the application endpoints.
+5. Open your browser to `http://localhost:8080/` and access the application endpoints.

 ## Technologies Used